-Mattresses with latex support cores typically wear a higher price tag than other options, but they are also some of the most durable and longest lasting ones you will find.
+Mattresses with latex support cores typically wear a higher price tag than other options, but they are also some of the most durable and longest-lasting ones available on the market.
 With an average 15- to 20-year lifespan, they will outlive even high-quality innerspring mattresses.
-Of course, as you know, durability is meaningless, if the bed is not comfortable, right?
-Well, latex is resilient and known for tis pressure-relieving abilities.
-It pretty much pushes against you to cradle your body and promote proper spine alignment, but is this the right type of support core for you?
+Of course, durability is meaningless if the bed is not comfortable, right?
+Well, latex is resilient and known for its pressure-relieving abilities.
+It pretty much pushes against the body, cradling it and promoting proper spine alignment, but is this the right type of support core for everyone?

 The first thing to know about latex mattress support cores is that they are either natural or synthetic.
 Not only are the materials different; the manufacturing methods used to create them are unique, as well.